 6. You will not repeat mistakes

-Exhibiting a sound emotional intelligence will ensure that you are able to handle success and failure with equal vigour and take them to your stride.
+Exhibiting a sound emotional intelligence will ensure that you can handle success and failure with equal vigor and take them to your stride.

 7. You will become a better decision maker